 Accuracy and Reliability of UTM for Hull Corrosion Assessment

 Representative readings should be taken at various areas and spaces on board the vessel.
 This includes Critical Structural Areas and where uneven corrosion, pitting, or other defects are visually obvious.
 Proper recording and identification of the number and locations of measurements are crucial.
-They ensure a comprehensive assessment of the ship's hull condition.

 Cost-Effectiveness of UTM Compared to Other Methods

 UTM's accuracy and reliability make it a cost-effective method for hull corrosion prevention.
 Regular inspections using UTM can extend a vessel's lifespan and reduce maintenance costs over time.
 This is crucial given the marine environment's corrosive nature, which affects metal hull plates.
-Corrosion progresses from the interior, often undetectable by superficial exterior inspections.
+Corrosion progresses from the interior, often undetectable by visual inspections.

-Ultrasonic Thickness Measurement
+Ultrasonic Thickness Measurement | High | Moderate |

 UTM Equipment and Procedures for Ship Hull Inspection

-Ultrasonic thickness measurement (UTM) is a vital non-destructive testing method for evaluating the structural integrity of ship hulls.
 To guarantee accurate and dependable results, it is crucial to employ the correct ultrasonic testing equipment.
 It is also essential to adhere to best practices when conducting UTM surveys on marine vessels.

 Types of UTM Devices and Probes Used in Marine Surveys